 Brain Injury Claims

-Each year in the UK, around one million people attend Accident and Emergency departments as a result of a head injury.
-Approximately 13% of these injuries affect the brain so severely, the injured person has to be admitted to hospital.
-Some injured persons will experience a major long-term impact on their physical, cognitive and communication abilities, which can last for the rest of their lives.
+Each year in the UK, around one million people attend A&E departments as a result of a head injury.
+Approximately 13% of these injuries affect the brain so severely, the person must stay in hospital.
+Some people will experience a major long-term impact on their physical, cognitive and communication abilities.
+This can last for the rest of their lives.

-While money goes a long way to help a person who has sustained a brain injury, it is not the only help available.
-Our specialist brain injury claims lawyers have access to a range of support and rehabilitation services that are invaluable for helping you or your loved ones improve your recovery.
+While money goes a long way to help a person who has had a brain injury, it is not the only help available.
+Our specialist brain injury claims lawyers have access to a range of support and rehabilitation services.
+These are invaluable for helping you or your loved ones recover.

 What are the different types of brain injury claims?

-Brain injuries are classified as traumatic or non-traumatic.
-A traumatic injury occurs when you suffer a blow to the head so severe, the brain bleeds or moves around inside the skull.
-Car crashes, coming off a bike, motorbike or horse, hitting your head while falling, or having an object dropped on you from height are leading causes of traumatic brain injury.
+Brain injuries are either traumatic or non-traumatic.
+A traumatic injury is when you suffer a blow to the head so severe, the brain bleeds or moves around inside the skull.
+Car crashes, bike, motorbike or horse accidents, hitting your head while falling, or an object falling from height are leading causes of traumatic brain injury.

-A non-traumatic brain injury occurs whenever an illness or medical condition affects the brain.
-Illnesses such as meningitis, brain tumours, hypoxia (shortage of oxygen to the brain) and certain metabolic illnesses are known to cause non-traumatic brain injury.
+A non-traumatic brain injury is when an illness or medical condition affects the brain.
+Illnesses such as meningitis, brain tumours, hypoxia (shortage of oxygen to the brain) and certain metabolic illnesses can cause non-traumatic brain injury.

 Whatever the type of brain injury, the effects are often far-reaching.
-Serious brain injuries can permanently damage the brain, making it difficult for the injured person speak, take decisions, remember things, and carry out day-to-day activities.
-Family and friends are often left to support their loved ones who may not be able to live as independently as they did before.
+Serious brain injuries can permanently damage the brain.
+This makes it difficult for the person to speak, make decisions, remember things, and carry out day-to-day activities.
+Family and friends must often support their loved ones who may not be able to live as independently as they did before.

 Can you claim compensation for brain injuries?

-The short answer is yes, you can claim compensation, as long as you can prove that someone else was responsible for the accident and that the accident caused your injuries.
+The short answer is yes, you can claim compensation.
+This is as long as you can prove that someone else was responsible for the accident.
+And that the accident was also the cause of your injuries.

 Even if the injury was partly your fault, you may still be able to make a claim for compensation.
-This situation often arises in road traffic accidents, for example, where the innocent driver sustains injuries that are more serious than expected because he failed to wear a seatbelt.
-The other driver would not be 100% responsible for your injuries in this scenario, and it is likely that the Courts would reduce your damages to reflect the part you played in the accident.
-But even if your compensation was reduced by 25%, you would still receive 75% of your damages.
+This is often the case in road traffic accidents.
+For example, if your injuries are more serious than expected because you failed to wear a seatbelt.
+The other driver is not 100% responsible for your injuries in this scenario.
+It is likely that the Courts will reduce your damages to reflect the part you played in the accident.
+But even if your compensation reduces by 25%, you will still receive 75% of your damages.